ember-fastboot/fastboot-website/markdown/docs/addon-author-guide.md

 ## Getting Help

-If you're still having trouble figuring out how to make your addon FastBoot compatible, feel free to join the `#fastboot` channel on the [Ember Community Slack](https://ember-community-slackin.herokuapp.com/) to get help.
+If you're still having trouble figuring out how to make your addon FastBoot compatible, feel free to join the `#-fastboot` channel on the [Ember Community Slack](https://ember-community-slackin.herokuapp.com/) to get help.